chaos-lang/chaos-lang.org/website/docs/19_everything.md

 sidebar_label: Theory of Everything
 ---

-This is an example that almost every feature of the language used in a program thus showing off the whole syntax.
+This is an example that almost every feature of the language used in a program thus showing off the beauty of whole syntax.

 ```chaos
 import math